CoasterFan5/club-list/README.md

 - `bstone@card.board:password` - Admin account for the default organization and clubs
 - `leader@card.board:password` - Owner of the default organization
+- `sputty@card.board` - Some student account in the default organization

 > [!NOTE]
 > These will only be created when seeding the database; they will not exist if you deploy this app.